 Skip to main content

 The chat interface is where you interact with your agent.
-You send messages, the agent works, and you see the results.
+You send messages, the agent works on its dedicated computer, and you see the results.

 Sending messages